Content

 Organisation

 The Board of Directors has defined the governance requirements for risk management and delegated its implementation to the CEO.
-The head of Enterprise Risk Management manages the risk management process, provides the methods and advises the operating units on risk management.
+The Risk & Resilience team manages the risk management process, provides the methods and advises the operating units on risk management.

 Process